New Website? Now What?

 Incidentally, if you find that your new site is not being indexed right away, don’t worry.
 It’s only natural, and high-ranking keywords may drop below the first page as a result.
 A quick solution to this is to run campaigns in AdWords for your top 10-20 converting keywords.

 Done correctly, PPC and SEO can get you on the front page.
-To learn more on this, try this article by the team at Enquisite.
+To learn more about this, try this article by the team at Enquisite.
 Incidentally, the website where it is published, SEOmoz, is a great source of SEO related content.

 - Branding and Logo Design